Iscaraca/machine-learning-equation-solver/README.md

 # Machine Learning Equation Solver
-A kinda sub-par machine learning model I trained to recognise numbers and operators.
+A kinda sub-par(not for long hopefully) machine learning model I trained to recognise numbers and operators.
 Sorta like MNIST but the data given was a lot more un-processable.

 ---